gideondk/Raiku/README.md

 Use <code>unsafePerformIO</code> to expose the Future, or use <code>unsafeFulFill(d: Duration)</code> to perform IO and wait (blocking) on the future.

+For more information about the inner workings of Raiku, a blog post is available through the LAB050 site: [The anatomy of Raiku](http://lab050.com/blog/2013/3/6/the-anatomy-of-raiku-a-akka-based-riak-client)

 ## Installation

 You can use Raiku by source (by publishing it into your local Ivy repository):